trinity-labs/trinity-skin/README.md

 <hr>

 <div align="center">
-Enjoy, Love an Hack It 💜
+Enjoy and Like It 💜
 </div>